Skip to content

 projects/

-CLAUDE.md # Copied from team/members/<member>/CLAUDE.md
+CLAUDE.md # Assembled from team/members/<member>/CLAUDE.md

-PROMPT.md # Copied from team/members/<member>/PROMPT.md
+PROMPT.md # Assembled from team/members/<member>/PROMPT.md

-ralph.yml # Copied from team/members/<member>/ralph.yml
+ralph.yml # Assembled from team/members/<member>/ralph.yml

 .claude/

-agents/ # Symlinks into team/ submodule paths
+agents/ # Symlinks into team/ paths

 settings.json # Team-level (from coding-agent/settings.json)